Kansas City Museum

 Creation of the Museum

-Robert A. Long died in 1934, and the family sold the house to the Kansas City Museum Association in 1939.
+Robert A. Long died in 1934, and the house was listed for sale.
+After nearly five years of no interest, the family gave the house to the Kansas City Museum Association in 1939.
 With the goal of converting the home into the museum, the Association came across several significant issues.
-In fact, although the mansion featured 72 rooms, the Association determined that renovation was required to expand the size of the rooms to accommodate a standard museum exhibition.
+In fact, although the mansion featured over 50 rooms, the Association determined that renovation was required to expand the size of the rooms to accommodate a standard museum exhibition.

 These renovations hampered the building’s stance as a historic house, but during the 1950s and 1960s, it was widely regarded as one of the premier natural science museums.
-For a while, in fact, the museum often featured presentations and classes on taxidermy to complement its vast diorama of stuffed animals.
+For a while, the museum often featured presentations and classes on taxidermy to complement its vast animal dioramas.

-Nowadays, the Kansas City Museum carries more than 100,000 objects and covers a vast variety of historical subjects.
-In fact, its collection and exhibits focus entirely on local and regional attributes, ranging from historic automobiles to natural sciences.
-Some of its most popular items include the 1903 Model A Cadillac (the 99th car produced by Cadillac), Miss Shizuoka the Japanese Friendship Doll (one of 58 dolls sent from Japan to the United States in 1927 as part of a doll exchange), and the Pueblo to Pueblo collection that holds more than 2,000 Native American artifacts.
+Now, the Kansas City Museum owns over 100,000 objects and covers a vast variety of historical subjects.
+Its collections and exhibits focus on local and regional history.
+Some of its most popular items for researchers include the 1903 Model A Cadillac (the 99th car produced by Cadillac), Miss Shizuoka the Japanese Friendship Doll (one of 58 dolls sent from Japan to the United States in 1927 as part of a doll exchange), and the Native American Indian collection of more than 2,000 Native American artifacts.